Insights - A simple model for Sales Success.

 Figure 1.
 Neos Chronos Advisory Services Model

-We love making our customers successful.
-We believe our work and our customer's business success will contribute to people's happiness and society's advancement.
+We love making our customers successful and we aim to be a positive turning point in the lives of the people we meet and work with.
+We believe our work and our customers' business success will contribute to people's happiness and society's advancement.